tahnok/tahnok.github.io/_posts/2018-07-31-pics-from-space-n00bs-guide-to-receive-noaa-weather-satellites.md

 Once you have the frequency selected, it's time to choose the receiving mode.
 You want to use the WFM (wide FM) mode and you want to have a have a bandwidth of 55,000 Hz (55 KHz)

-#TODO picz maybe?
+#TODO picture of sdr#

-## Decoding: WXtoImg
+### Decoding: WXtoImg

 The satellites transmit images using an encoding called APT (Automatic Picture Transmission).
 If you listen to it, it sounds like repeating deet-deet deet-deet.
+You can hear a sample on the [Signal Identification Wiki APT page](https://www.sigidwiki.com/wiki/Automatic_Picture_Transmission_(APT))

 In order to decode it, I used a program called [WXtoImg](https://web.archive.org/web/20171226033343/http://www.wxtoimg.com:80/downloads/).
-The original site that hosted the program is offline at the time of me writing this (July 2018), but it's still available from archive.org
+The original site that hosted the program is offline at the time of me writing this (August 2018), but it's still available from archive.org

 Once you have it installed, set your ground station location (under options)